DERGMs: Degeneracy-restricted exponential random graph models: Maximum Likelihood Estimation of DERGMs

 Using the standard theory of exponential families \cite{barndorff2014information}, existence of the true MLE $\hat \theta$ depends on the marginal polytope, that is, the convex hull of sufficient statistics of the set $\Gnk$.
 The log-likelihood function is concave and a unique maximum exists if and only if the observed sufficient statistic $t(g_{obs})$ lies in the relative interior of the marginal polytope.
 The marginal polytopes of ERGMs are difficult to obtain in general (see for example \cite{engstrom2010polytopes}) and known only in few special cases, such as \cite{rinaldo2013maximum}, \cite{karwa2016inference}.
 Obtaining the marginal polytopes for the degeneracy-restricted ERGMs appears to be more difficult and is an open problem in general, as it can only be computed for one specific DERGM at a time.
 We will compute these polytopes numerically for the edge-triangle DERGM in Section~\ref{sec:simulationsOnModelBehavior}.

 On the other hand, existence of the approximate MLE can be checked numerically.
 As discussed in \cite{Handcock03assessingdegeneracy}, the estimated log-likelihood \eqref{eq:estloglikelihood} can be written as the log-likelihood of a model from a discrete exponential family with support over $t(G_1), \ldots, t(G_B)$ with observed sufficient statistic $t(g_{obs})$.
-Hence, using again the standard theory of exponential families \cite{barndorff2014information}, one can show that the estimated log-likelihood is concave and Equation~\eqref{eq:estloglikelihood} has a unique maximum if and only if $0$ lies in the interior of the convex hull of $\{\Delta(G_1), \ldots, \Delta(G_B)\}$.
-Note that this polytope can be computed easily.
-To ensure that $0$ lies in the interior of the convex hull of $\{\Delta(G_1), \ldots, \Delta(G_B)\}$, one only needs to ensure that there exist graphs $G_b$ and $G_{b'}$ such that $t_i(G_b)< t_i(g_{obs}) < t_i(G_{b'})$ for all $i=1,\ldots, d$.
+Hence, using again the standard theory of exponential families \cite{barndorff2014information}, one can show that the estimated log-likelihood is concave and Equation~\eqref{eq:estloglikelihood} has a unique maximum if and only if $0$ lies in the interior of the convex hull of $\{\Delta(G_1,g_{obs}), \ldots, \Delta(G_B,g_{obs})\}$.
 Thus, assuming that the MLE exists, the existence of the approximate MLE is crucially tied to the sampling algorithm used to approximate the likelihood, which in turn depends on the behavior of the model.